Recovering from Trauma and Addiction.

 Those pesky thoughts.

 The problem is that our minds are designed to think, our thoughts are the by-product of a system that takes past information as a means to assess the present moment and predict a number of possible futures.
 This is how we learn, how we survive.
-So it’s not really in our nature to live in the moment, as lovely an ideal as it is.
+It’s not really in our nature to live in the moment, as lovely an ideal as it is.
 That doesn’t mean we can’t seek to be more in the moment, it’s just that many of us end up beating ourselves up if we have thoughts that aren’t happy, if we feel we are not successfully living in the moment.
 This is an unnecessary and impossible ideal.
 These tools we have are there to help us live a more fulfilling and content life – not just another thing to beat ourselves up about.

 Meditation for Trauma and addiction.

 Learning to think in this non-judgemental way is a great aid to developing compassion, not just for others but most importantly for yourself too – self acceptance being a natural progression from that.
-So for those who experience feelings of inadequacy, guilt or shame in relation to their addiction or trauma, this form of meditation can go a long way towards letting the mind deal with those kinds of thoughts – to acknowledge their existence but also to let them go, without judgement.
-At the same time we can learn not to attach to cravings but learn to see them as something that will pass – we can use this learning to do the same with anything that is ultimately only a temporary thing, such as non-chronic forms of pain and of course, thoughts are temporary.
+For those who experience feelings of inadequacy, guilt or shame in relation to their addiction or trauma, this form of meditation can go a long way towards letting the mind deal with those kinds of thoughts – to acknowledge their existence but also to let them go, without judgement.
+At the same time, we can learn not to attach to cravings but learn to see them as something that will pass – we can use this learning to do the same with anything that is ultimately only a temporary thing, such as non-chronic forms of pain and of course, thoughts are temporary.

 Take control of your mind and body.